How to Install FFmpeg on Ubuntu 26.04, 24.04 and 22.04

 sudo apt update && sudo apt upgrade

-This guide uses sudo for administrative commands.
+These commands use sudo for administrative tasks.
 If your account does not have sudo privileges yet, follow this guide to add a new user to sudoers on Ubuntu Linux.

 sudo apt install ffmpeg

-Check the installed version to confirm FFmpeg is working:
+Check the installed version to confirm the command is working:

 ffmpeg -version